tsar-boomba/resume/resume.typ

 #project_item(
   name: "Robotics Scouting",
-  skills: "React, TypeScript, Next.js, MongoDB",
-  [Used to collect data from matches at robotics competitions.
-Implements
+  skills: "React, TypeScript, Next.js, MongoDB", [Created a webapp to collect data from matches at robotics competitions.
+Has
-    authentication and data analysis tools],
+    auth and data analysis tools],
   [Enabled our team to make informed, data-driven decisions during competitions], )
 #project_item(